NASA: Space operations architecture

 NASA invests in various ground and space-based infrastructures to support its science and exploration mandate.
 The agency maintains access to suborbital and orbital space launch capabilities and sustains ground station solutions to support its evolving fleet of spacecraft and remote systems.

 Deep Space Network (1963–present)

 The NASA Deep Space Network (DSN) serves as the primary ground station solution for NASA's interplanetary spacecraft and select Earth-orbiting missions.
-The system employs ground station complexes near Barstow California in the United States, in Spain near Madrid, and in Australia near Canberra.
+The system employs ground station complexes near Barstow, California, in Spain near Madrid, and in Australia near Canberra.
 The placement of these ground stations approximately 120 degrees apart around the planet provides the ability for communications to spacecraft throughout the Solar System even as the Earth rotates about its axis on a daily basis.
-The system is controlled at a 24x7 operations center at JPL in Pasadena California which manages recurring communications linkages with up to 40 spacecraft.
-The system is managed by the Jet Propulsion Laboratory (JPL).
+The system is controlled at a 24x7 operations center at JPL in Pasadena, California, which manages recurring communications linkages with up to 40 spacecraft.
+The system is managed by the Jet Propulsion Laboratory.